US Fulbright Logo

 Award Profile

-All applicants are required to demonstrate the relevance of their projects to the Fulbright Program's mandate, which is to enhance mutual understanding between the two countries.
-Proposals to conduct research and/or study in Guatemala either independently or as part of the candidate's current graduate program will be considered.
+All applicants are required to demonstrate the relevance of their projects for the Fulbright Program's mandate, which is to enhance mutual understanding between the two countries.
+Proposals to conduct research in Guatemala either independently or as part of the candidate's current graduate program will be considered.

 Applications in all fields will be accepted.
 However, projects in Political Science, Social Science/Sociology and Economics, particularly those that deal with governance, economic development, and citizen security, are preferred.